-The monuments are cool, as not only do they spruce up this business district but inform anybody who cares to read on Green Bay Packer history.
+The monuments are cool.
+Not only do they spruce up this business district, but inform anybody who cares to read on Green Bay Packer history.
 There’s all sorts of good info.
-For instance, Don Hudson was both an offensive and defensive player-I’d like to have seen his cardio routine.
+For instance, Don Hutson was both an offensive and defensive player-I’d like to have seen his cardio routine.

 After the walk, I’m gaining on the stadium known as Lambeau field.
 There is quite a bit to do in the in this gigantic mecca of football.
 The Green Bay Packer Hall of Fame is located in the atrium of the arena.
 Also, a tour of the Hallowed grounds itself is available.
 I haven’t toured the Stadium yet, but my blog The Packer Hall of Fame-Green Bay’s shrine details my earlier excursion in this great museum of Packer glory.
 There’s also a pro shop that is open year round attached to the atrium.

 Today, I’m staring at different types of fun.
 Yard games, from shuffleboard to bean bag toss, are set up on the grounds.
-Also, there is an elaborate playground, the apparatus for kids play in this park blows my mind-we only had a jungle gym dangerously constructed with steel pipes.
+Also, there is an elaborate playground, the apparatus for kids play in this park blows my mind-we only had a jungle gym dangerously constructed with steel pipes when I was young.
 To top off the activity center right, a full length football field, complete with goalposts, stretches beyond the play area.

 One could spend a joyful day just playing games and running the field, but there’s more appeal.
 Atop the Kohler Lodge, a stylishly classy hotel, lies the Tavern in the Sky.
 The bar is much like the rest of the hotel, classy.
 What sells this place for me is the balcony, as you sit on the fifth floor, that over looks the Packers’ Stadium.
 The beer list is really good too.
 There is a dining room set off from the lounge, where one can get a meal, I’m not sure of the prices but its probably safe to say, they’re a bit pricy.